DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to filter data in TreeGrid

-In this section you will find the ways of filtering data in TreeGrid.
+In this section you will find the ways of filtering data in TreeGrid

 | Topic                                                                                          | Description                                                                                                                                                  |
 | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |